graemeg/firebird-lib/readme.txt

 for generate documetation follow these steps:

 1) download pasdoc from http://pasdoc.sourceforge.net
-2) compile pasdoc ,I used freepascal 2.0
+2) compile pasdoc, I used Free Pascal 2.0
 3) go to fblib source directory
-4) in win run  makehelp.bat, in linux run makehelp.sh
+4) in Windows run makehelp.bat, in Linux run makehelp.sh
-5) this script will create a directory name FblibHelp with docs, open index.html with your favorite browser.
+5) this script will create a directory name FblibHelp with docs, open index.html with your favorite web browser.

-note for turbodelphi User
+note for Turbo Delphi users

-  in turbo delphi explorer You cannot install components in the ide, package FBLTurbo.dpk is only for turbo delphi professional.
+  In Turbo Delphi Explorer you cannot install components in the IDE.
+  The package FBLTurbo.dpk is only for Turbo Delphi Professional.

-  in turbo delphi explorer add in  library path the fblib installation path and use fblib as class library. see turbodelphi examples;
+  In Turbo Delphi Explorer add in library path the fblib installation path and use fblib as class library. see turbodelphi examples;

 (1)
-in version 0.85 there is a new component TFBLDataset is an TDataset discendant.
+in version 0.85 there is a new component TFBLDataset is an TDataset descendant.

 Limits:
    Unidirectional